ergl/clojurebot/README.md

 # ClojureBot

-ClojureBot is a Telegram bot that lets you evaluate your own Clojure expressions, aynwhere, anytime.
+ClojureBot is a Telegram bot that lets you evaluate your own Clojure expressions, anywhere, anytime.

 ## Usage